Pharmaceutical advertising regulation and medical device advertising in the United Arab Emirates

 Please see Question 4 above.
 In brief, MOHAP approval is required for any advertisement of a Medical Product, including any medicine or medical device.

 The Code sets out detailed standards (requirements, prohibitions so on) regarding advertising/marketing materials.
 A key principle under the Code is that marketing materials must be both accurate and comprehensive enough to enable a recipient to form their own opinion as regards the therapeutic value of the Medical Product.
 The marketing materials must be accurate, balanced, impartial, objective and complete, based on a recent assessment of the medical research/evidence.
 It must not be misleading through distorted information, exaggeration, unjustified focus, omission or in other ways.
-The words “safe” or “effective” shall not be used and particular attention shall be given to basic information on the safety of the product, such as contraindications, precautions and side effects.
+The words “safe” or “effective” shall not be used without restriction and particular attention shall be given to basic information on the safety of the product, such as contraindications, precautions and side effects.

 The relevant Medical Product must only be advertised/marketed for the purpose that it was duly authorised for by the MoHAP, as set out on its approved labelling.